HENNGE/minisignxml/README.md

     private_key: RSAPrivateKey,
     certificate: Certificate,
     config: SigningConfig = SigningConfig.default(),
-    index: int = 0
+    index: int = 0,
+    attribute: str = "ID"
 ) -> bytes:
 ```

 Signs the given `lxml.etree._Element` with the given `cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey` private key, embedding the `cryptography.x509.Certificate` in the signature.
 Use `minisignxml.config.SigningConfig` to control the hash algorithms uses (default is SHA-256).
 The `index` controls at which index the signature element is appended to the element.

-If the `element` passed in does not have an `ID` attribute, one will be set automatically.
-It is the callers responsibility to ensure the `ID` attribute of the `Element` is unique for the whole document.
+If the `element` passed in does not have an attribute matching `attribute`, an exception is raised.
+It is the callers responsibility to ensure the value of the `attribute` attribute of the `Element` is unique for the whole document.

 Returns `bytes` containing the serialized XML including the signature.